mbudak/image-slider/README.md

-# Background-Image-Slider-Project
+# DOM project for Seytech students
-A small JavaScript application that wires up an image slider to show different images.
+- image slider with options